Email Chat & Support Ticket Etiquette

 - courteously respectful:

-Whatever your level of frustration is at the time, try to hold that in check.
-When you need someone’s help and are not an expert on the topic, patience and courtesy are appreciated and will garner faster responses.
+Whatever your level of frustration is at the time, try to control it.
+When you need someone’s help and are not an expert on the topic, patience, and courtesy are appreciated and will garner faster responses.

 Here’s what I do…